 Whilst enrolling your child(ren) you will also be asked to sign the Admission policy, which states the following:

-2.1.The Board is responsible for maintaining satisfactory level of education and admission of every child shall be subject to approval by the Board (in consultation with the Principal).
+2.1.The Board is responsible for maintaining a satisfactory level of education, and admission of every child shall be subject to approval by the Board (in consultation with the Principal).

 2.2.
 The Board reserves the right to refuse admission of any child to the school.
 The Board's decision in this respect shall be final.

 3.1.
 Before a child can be considered for admission to the school, the child should be exposed to the Dutch (for the Dutch Stream) or the English (for the English Stream) language:

 at home or

 through previous educational experience.

 3.2.In the case that the child isn't able to communicate in Dutch (for the Dutch Stream) or English (for the English Stream), article 2.2. applies.
 For this purpose, the School Principal/Learning Coordinator may make such enquiries from the child's previous school as may be deemed necessary, or require the child to participate in any formal or informal procedures established by the School Principal for ascertaining the same.

 To warrant relevance for a child to join the daily (streamed) Dutch lessons in the English Stream, the child should be exposed to the Dutch language: